 Many moving companies, of course, partner with insurance companies to offer coverage.
 This option will be presented to you, by law, in the full valuation price estimate given to you by the moving company.

 As the moving consumer, you have the option to compare the full valuation price with the price of securing your own third-party moving coverage.

-By the way, even if you opt to move yourself, you can still buy a type of third-party insurance coverage to protect your stuff.
+By the way, even if you opt to handle the move yourself, you can still buy a type of third-party insurance coverage to protect your stuff.

 Check your renter’s insurance policy to determine how you might be covered for moving.
 You may have some protection available for your personal property with certain limitations, but most likely you would need extra coverage to fully protect a move.

 If your move stays within the same state, the laws of that state will govern your protection as a mover, not federal guidelines.
 Click here to check your state’s rules.

 There are actions you can take (or not take) which will affect how the law protects your things.